abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

 In this task, you'll configure Code scanning and explore CodeQL alerts.
 Code scanning is a feature that you use to analyze the code in a GitHub repository to find security vulnerabilities and coding errors.
 Any problems identified by the analysis are shown on GitHub.

-**Note**: To perform this task, the GitHub repository should be public.
+**Note:** To perform this task, the GitHub repository should be public.
 If the repository visibility is private, please go to the settings of the repository and change the visibility to public.

 1. Select the **settings** **(1)** tab from the GitHub browser tab.
 Click on **Advanced Security** **(2)** under the security side blade.